cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/apollo.md

 ### SetParser

-Set a custom parser for deserializing etcd configuration.
+Set a custom parser for deserializing apollo configuration.
 If not specified, it will be the default parser.

 The default parser parses configuration in json format.(only parsing JSON format is supported currently)